JWock82/Pynite/docs/source/FEModel3D.rst

 The methods available through the ``FEModel3D`` object are documented below.

-As you create your model, the FEModel3D object organizes and stores the information you give it.
+As you create your model, the ``FEModel3D`` object organizes and stores the information you give it.
-This information is stored primarily in "dictionaries".
+This information is stored primarily in Python `dictionaries`.
 You can access these dictionaries and retrieve information from them if you recall the name of the object stored in the dictionary.
 For example, to retrieve the X-coordinate for the node we just created we could access it in the ``Nodes`` dictionary as follows: